At today’s Council Meetings:

-Read more on the Commission, including the Resolution here.
+> Read more about the Racial Equity in Policing (REP) Commission, including the Resolution

 - The Council adopted a resolution for project funding allocations in the Capital Improvement Program, which involves the construction, purchase or renovation of buildings, parks, streets or other physical structures.
 Generally, projects have a useful life of five or more years and cost $50,000 or more.
 The Council asked to work with the administration on refining the process for next year, to have a focus on equity in investment, and also to allow for constituent applications.

 > FY20-21 Council-approved funded Capital Improvement Program (CIP) projects

 - The Council receives regular updates from the Administration about the Mayor’s emergency declarations relating to COVID-19 (coronavirus), the March 18th earthquake in the Salt Lake Valley, and recent protests in the City.
 As part of the update today, the Council received the latest Covid numbers, which continue to show a month-long downward trend in SLC.
 Downward trend is slower in RosePark and Glendale.
 The City is still in the ‘Orange’ status.